Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Introduction and Literature Review

 \textit{Our prior Work:} We have been focusing on tackling and covering the water quality modeling and control in WDNs.
 First, the problem of modeling and controlling single-species water quality dynamics is thoroughly investigated in \cite{wang2021effective}, followed by reducing this model's order and verifying the validity of controlling the reduced order model in \cite{wang2022model}.
 Moreover, as a first state-of-the-art attempt, study \cite{wangSystemId2023} has identified single-species water quality models using only input-output experimental data and, accordingly, data-driven system identification algorithms.
 Lastly, a survey study on how to accurately simulate multi-species water quality dynamics has been conducted in \cite{ELSHERIF2022}.
 This study has built a closed-form, network- and control-theoretic representation of all system inputs, variables, and output measurements under such dynamics that give a more realistic WQ formulation.
+The performance of this formulation has been validated using the widely-used simulation tool, EPANET and its multi-species water quality simulation extension, EPANET-MSX \cite{rossman2020epanet,shangEPANETMSXUserManual2023}.
 However, controlling chlorine under multi-species dynamics, based on a control-theoretic explicit model, is to the authors' knowledge has not been investigated---a gap that is filled in this paper.